unsatisfiedpopcorn/tiny-arduino-keyboard/readme.md

 Script is written for ATMEGA16U2

-`firmware` is a directory for arduino firmwares taht will be accessed by the script.
+`firmware` is a directory for arduino firmwares that will be accessed by the script.

 TODO: Write the rest of the readme